syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Display-ToolTips-For-the-Symbols.md

 ---
 layout: post
 title: How To Display ToolTips For the Symbols | Syncfusion®
-description: how to display tooltips for the symbols
+description: Learn how to use the MouseEnter and MouseLeave events to display tooltips specifically for 'MySymbol' nodes in your application model.
 platform: windowsforms
 control: Diagram
 documentation: ug